 - Meetings must be attended by all members of the company, including ownership and management, if they are available.
 Take attendance by circulating a safety meeting sign-in sheet that lists all employees attending.

 - Construction companies are required to hold safety meetings at least once a month and at the beginning of each job that lasts more than a week.

 - Meeting agendas should include discussing safety concerns and any recent accidents, what caused them, and how they can be prevented in the future.

 - In construction, you must keep minutes of each meeting.

 - If you are a subcontractor and your employees attend the general contractor’s safety meetings on site, you don’t have to hold a separate safety meeting for your employees.
 However, you need to get a copy of the minutes from those meetings and keep them on file for three years.
 You must also meet with your employees separately to discuss any accidents.

-In Washington, companies with ten or fewer employees can hold regular safety meetings in lieu of having a safety committee.
-Like Oregon, Washington has requirements for these meetings:
+Washington companies with ten or fewer employees can hold safety meetings instead of having a safety committee, following certain requirements:

 - Meetings must be held at least monthly, and more often if safety issues come up that need immediate attention.

 - At least one management representative must attend each meeting.